Razee-App/engine/README.md

 # Razee AI Engine - Microservices

 ## Overview
-This project consists of Flask-based microservices designed for the Razee application.
+This project consists of FastAPI-based microservices designed for the Razee application.
 It includes services for Optical Character Recognition (OCR), video-to-text conversion, and document processing using LangChain.
 AWS S3 is used for document storage, and the services are modular to support the needs of the Razee platform.

 ## Features